-Pregnant women with mechanical prosthetic heart valves may be at higher risk for thromboembolism (see Special Warnings and Precautions for Use).
+Pregnant women with mechanical prosthetic heart valves may be at higher risk for thromboembolism (see section 4.4).

+Lactation:

-Lactation: In lactating rats, the concentration of 35S-enoxaparin or its labelled metabolites in milk is very low.
+In lactating rats, the concentration of 35S-enoxaparin or its labelled metabolites in milk is very low.

 It is not known whether unchanged enoxaparin sodium is excreted in human breast milk.
 The oral absorption of enoxaparin is unlikely.
-However, as a precaution, lactating mothers receiving enoxaparin sodium should be advised to avoid breast-feeding.
+However, as a precaution, lactating mothers receiving enoxaparin sodium should be advised to avoid breast- feeding.